rangertaha/urlinsane/README.md

 ## Example

-Finds "character omission" typos for the given domain. **-t** specifies the type of typo you wan to use defaults to all 24. **-x** specifies the extra information retrieval functions to use and defaults to non internet required functions.
+Finds "character omission" typos for the given domain. **-t** specifies the type of typo you want to use and defaults to all 24. **-x** specifies the extra information retrieval functions to use and defaults to non-internet required functions.

 ```bash
 $ urlinsane typo google.com -t co -x all